How to Secure PostgreSQL: Security Hardening Best Practices and Tips

 Again, note that the cipher text is in bytea format.

-Use encryption when storing pieces of sensitive data in the database that need to be retrieved in the future.
+Encryption is used when storing sensitive data in the database that need to be retrieved in the future.
 Consider carefully whether symmetric or public key encryption is most appropriate for your use case.
 Public key generally makes more sense when exchanging data with others (because there's no shared secret), while symmetric may make more sense for a self-contained application.

-One, often major, issue with the use of encryption in a database is key management.
+One major issue with the use of encryption in a database is key management.
 In its simplest form, an application may have a hard-coded or centrally configured key that it uses when encrypting and decrypting data.
-Unless the application has the ability to change the key (which may also be expensive if there's a lot of data to re-encrypt), then that key will be valid for the lifetime of the application and it also means that all users are sharing one single key.
+Unless the application can change the key (which may also be expensive if there's a lot of data to re-encrypt), then that key will be valid for the lifetime of the application, and it also means that all users are sharing one single key.
 These factors greatly increase the chances of that key being known to multiple people (e.g., the administrators of the application), some of whom may leave the organization, taking that knowledge with them.

 Consider whether the use of a key management system may be appropriate for managing your cryptographic keys to avoid the use of shared keys or to separate their storage from the application.

-It is a good idea to use file system or full disk encryption on any computer to protect against physical loss of hardware in your humble author's opinion.
+It is a good idea to use a file system or full disk encryption on any computer to protect against physical loss of hardware, in your humble author's opinion.
 All popular operating systems have options available to allow this built in.

 Conclusion